arthurlch/flask-app/readme.md

 ## Getting Started

-This Flask application has been made in a purpose to learn the Flash framework.
+This Flask application has been made in a purpose to learn the Flask framework.

-The application/ structure use heavily the code provided by Corey Schafer(https://github.com/CoreyMSchafer/code_snippets/tree/master/Python/Flask_Blog)

-The whole application has been re-typed entirely & documented by me.
-Instead of forking this repo, it is recommended to use the link provided above and to fork directly from CoreyMSchafer github.

 ### Prerequisites